Big data: Internet of things (IoT)

 Big data and the IoT work in conjunction.
 Data extracted from IoT devices provides a mapping of device inter-connectivity.
 Such mappings have been used by the media industry, companies, and governments to more accurately target their audience and increase media efficiency.
 The IoT is also increasingly adopted as a means of gathering sensory data, and this sensory data has been used in medical, manufacturing and transportation contexts.

 Kevin Ashton, the digital innovation expert who is credited with coining the term, defines the Internet of things in this quote: "If we had computers that knew everything there was to know about things—using data they gathered without any help from us—we would be able to track and count everything, and greatly reduce waste, loss, and cost.
 We would know when things needed replacing, repairing, or recalling, and whether they were fresh or past their best."

 Information technology

 Especially since 2015, big data has come to prominence within business operations as a tool to help employees work more efficiently and streamline the collection and distribution of information technology (IT).
 The use of big data to resolve IT and data collection issues within an enterprise is called IT operations analytics (ITOA).
 By applying big data principles into the concepts of machine intelligence and deep computing, IT departments can predict potential issues and prevent them.
 ITOA businesses offer platforms for systems management that bring data silos together and generate insights from the whole of the system rather than from isolated pockets of data.

+Survey science

+Compared to survey-based data collection, big data has low cost per data point, applies analysis techniques via machine learning and data mining, and includes diverse and new data sources, e.g., registers, social media, apps, and other forms digital data.
+Since 2018, survey scientists have started to examine how big data and survey science can complement each other to allow researchers and practitioners to improve the production of statistics and its quality.
+There have been three Big Data Meets Survey Science (BigSurv) conferences in 2018, 2020 (virtual), 2023, and as of 2023 one conference forthcoming in 2025, a special issue in the Social Science Computer Review, a special issue in Journal of the Royal Statistical Society, and a special issue in EP J Data Science, and a book called Big Data Meets Social Sciences edited by Craig Hill and five other Fellows of the American Statistical Association.
+In 2021, the founding members of BigSurv received the Warren J. Mitofsky Innovators Award from the American Association for Public Opinion Research.